reactjs/react.dev/src/content/learn/responding-to-events.md

 #### Wire up the events {/*wire-up-the-events*/}

-This `ColorSwitch` component renders a button.
+This `ColorSwitch` Component renders a button.
 It's supposed to change the page color.
 Wire it up to the `onChangeColor` event handler prop it receives from the parent so that clicking the button changes the color.

 After you do this, notice that clicking the button also increments the page click counter.
-Your colleague who wrote the parent component insists that `onChangeColor` does not increment any counters.
+Your colleague who wrote the parent Component insists that `onChangeColor` does not increment any counters.
 What else might be happening?
 Fix it so that clicking the button *only* changes the color, and does _not_ increment the counter.

 <Sandpack>